Moree Services Club

 The Moree Services Club originally started in 1947 in the original Council Chambers building on the north east corner of Frome and Heber Street, which is now occupied by the Moree TAFE college.
 In 1968 the Club moved to its present location in Albert Street right next door the to the Albert Motel.

 The club’s mission is to provide its members and the community with a modern and progressive community focused Club and has in excess of 5000 members.
-With a pro active Board Of Directiors, the facilities of the club are constantly looking at ways to improve facilities on offer to it’s club members.
-During COVID 2020, the Club had a fresh coast of paint and opened a Coffee Bar.
+With a proactive Board of Directors, the facilities of the club are constantly looking at ways to improve facilities on offer to its club members.
+During COVID 2020, the Club had a fresh coat of paint and opened a Coffee Bar.

 Members are able to enjoy a wide variety of sports within the club, ranging from bowls to touch football, to fishing and darts and the list goes on.
 The club hosts weekly meat and produce raffles, member’s draws and entertainment.

-Located at the entrace of the club are:
+Located at the entrance of the club are:

 The Moree RSL Sub-Branch received a Department of Veterans’ Affairs Grant in September 2011 to restore the memorial situated at the front entrance to the Moree Services Club.